 Inspect Caulking Regularly To Keep Moisture Protection High

-Hardie siding overall is very moisture resistant.
+Hardie siding is very moisture resistant overall.
 However, that doesn’t mean it can’t be affected by moisture and mold.
-Here at Gambrick we typically use a waterproof sealant-like silicone caulk-to join the siding to other parts of the home.
+In fact moisture problems are one of the biggest Hardie siding problems you’ll have to deal with.
+Here at Gambrick we typically use a waterproof sealant like silicone caulk to join the siding to other parts of the home.
 For instance, we use it around door frames, brick or stone facades, window sills, and other edges.
 This helps keep moisture out.
 Keeping a home dry is a top priority on all our custom new homes.

 To make sure your moisture barrier remains intact, you should inspect the caulk annually, looking for gaps and cracks that need repair.
 This can be expensive as some areas are high and out of reach requiring a professional for safety issues.

 Also check for chipped, cracked or peeling paint.
 Especially along cut edges where water can soak into the fiber cement.
 You see, Hardie is great at resisting moisture when intact, but once the inside of the material is exposed to water, it soaks up and holds moisture better than almost any siding on the market.